 Texas Car / Permit Practice Test

-Study for the Texas Car / Permit knowledge test with free practice questions written from the official Texas driver handbook.
-Every question comes with a clear explanation, and you can retake the test as many times as you like — no sign-up required.
+The Texas Car / Permit knowledge test has 30 questions, and you need 21 correct (70%) to pass.
+Practice free with questions written from the official Texas driver handbook — every one has a clear explanation, and you can retake as often as you like with no sign-up.

 What's on the Texas written test